 Applications are reviewed based on a number criteria including review of previous coursework, examination scores, letters of recommendation, resume and personal statement and fit.
-A committee of Counseling Psychology faculty reviews each component of the application and based on this review, a limited number of students are invited for an on-campus interview.
+A committee of Counseling Psychology faculty reviews each component of the application and based on this review, a limited number of students are invited for an interview (format TBD).
 Those interviewed will be assessed for professionalism and program fit.
 Students will be notified in writing of the Program’s admission recommendation – a formal letter of acceptance comes from the Graduate School.
 Some students are placed on an alternate list.
 In conjunction with ethical standards, students should not hold more than one admission offer – therefore the Program faculty ask that you notify us immediately if your application should no longer be considered or if your graduate plans change.

 Students considering both programs may opt to apply for the doctoral program and can reapply to the Master’s program should their application not receive further consideration in the doctoral admission process.
 There are no prerequisites for application to the programs; previous coursework in psychology is helpful but not required.
 Previous graduate coursework in counseling psychology may be considered particularly if the course is deemed comparable to current program standards in content and rigor.
 Such decisions are made after admission to the program and following a review of syllabi.

 Please visit the Frequently Asked Questions page for more information about our program and how to apply.